 It’s easy to see why detoxification is important to avoiding illness and chronic health conditions.
 So if you’re not feeling your best or haven’t been as good about your diet and exercise routine lately, try a massage to get back on track.
 Remember to drink a glass or two of pure water after massage to help the body flush out toxins more rapidly.

 At Carnes Chiropractic Clinic, we’ll work with you to create a plan for regular, ongoing massage therapy sessions that can keep you healthy while working with your schedule and lifestyle, your health concerns and your priorities.
-Call or come in today and let’s talk about how you can get more massage and well-being in your life.
+Call us today and let’s talk about how massage therapy can help your health and well being.